dd32/td-gh-ex/readme.txt

 == License ==

+SpicePress WordPress Theme, Copyright (C) 2018, SpiceThemes SpicePress is distributed under the terms of the GNU GPL

 Rockers WordPress Theme is the child theme of SpicePress Theme, Copyright (C) 2018, SpiceThemes Rockers WordPress Theme is distributed under the terms of the GNU GPL

 == Changelog ==

+= 3.0.3 ==
+1. Added the license of parent theme in readme.
+2. Escaped the pingback_url() and removed unnecessary code.

 = 3.0.2 ==
 1. Fixed the customizer console issue.